BILL

 If you own or once owned a Studebaker or related vehicle and would like to see your car as "Stude of the Month" or in the "Cool Studes" section, or if you have other pictures or material that you would like to contribute to this page, please e-mail me here.
 I can accept either electronic or hard copy images.

 This outstanding 1935 Commander Coupe belongs to Chester Bradfield of Bridgewater, Virginia.
 Chester has owned this car since 1978.
-The mechanical restoration was done by John Miller of Harrisonburg, Virginia and the body and paint were done by Jerry Early of Mount Sidney, Virginia.
+The mechanical restoration was done by John Miller of Harrisonburg, Virginia and the body and paint were done by Gerry Early of Mount Sidney, Virginia.
 Power comes from a 250 cubic inch straight eight rated at 107 horsepower.
 Planar independent front suspension and hydraulic brakes were new on Commanders for 1935.

 Chester also owns this lovely 1932 Studebaker Dictator Eight Roadster.
 This car underwent a 6 year frame-up restoration by Ron Wenger of Chambersburg, Pennsylvania.
 Power comes from a 221 cubic inch straight eight rated at 85 horsepower.
 New Dictator features for 1932 included a synchromesh transmission and safety glass.
 The 1932 Dictator Roadster is one of the most desirable pre-War Studebakers.